 The Environmental Consultants’ Association (ECA) is the professional body representing commercial environmental consultants throughout Western Australia.
 Full, Corporate & Associate membership of the Association is available to commercial environmental consultants who possess the appropriate qualifications and experience.
 The ECA represents the interests of its members and promotes development of the environmental consulting industry.
 All members shall accept and uphold the ECA’s Code of Conduct.

-- Minimum of three years experience in provision of professional environmental consulting services;
+Individuals with a minimum of 3 years’ experience in provision of professional environmental consulting services;

-- Substantially engaged in the provisions of professional environmental consulting services; and
+Substantially engaged in a professional environmental consulting role;

-- Note that for service category selections, these categories should be the core consulting services of the applicant at the time of nomination.
+If applying for service categories, review the Membership Assessment Rules [PDF].
 Please carefully consider which categories to apply for by reviewing our definitions.
 For some categories there may be some elements that are common to most roles such as data management and project management.
 Applications for such categories will only be successful where it can be proven that this is the primary service of the applicant.
-It is rare that applicants will be approved for more than three or four service categories, and a degree of currency is expected.